mim-Armand/badgetracker/README.md

 - After making the required changes, build the Flutter Web app by running ```flutter build web```.
 - A web app package gets generated in the ```/build/web``` folder, which you can use then to deploy to any web server of your choice.
 I like using **Firebase Hosting** as it provides a custom domain, SSL by default and works well with Flutter.
 But you can even host it on Github Pages or anywhere else.
+- You can run the project locally by running this command in the `./build/web` directory: `npx http-server -o .`
 ## STEP 4: Enjoy tracking the badges earned with your community!

 ### Please submit any feedbacks / bugs by submitting an issue to this repo and I'll get to it as fast as humanly possible.